relaycorp/ddos-report/src/content/docs/tactics/humanity-verification.md

 - Android offers the [Play Integrity API](https://developer.android.com/google/play/integrity/overview).
 - Apple offers the [DeviceCheck services](https://developer.apple.com/documentation/devicecheck).
-- No other mainstream platform provides a turnkey solution, but partial solutions could be built directly using the hardware's attestation functionality.
+- No other mainstream platform provides a turnkey solution, but partial solutions could be built using the hardware's attestation functionality directly.
-  However, we wouldn't recommend this approach as it can be a complicated exercise, and Intel SGX, one of the most widely available implementations, [is riddled with flaws](https://sgx.fail).
+  However, we wouldn't recommend this as it can be a complicated exercise, and Intel SGX, one of the most widely available implementations, [is riddled with flaws](https://sgx.fail).